 You should make yourself aware of any records management policies that support proactive publication.
 For example, you may need to notify the relevant person or department when you update, replace or alter any of the information covered by the publication scheme.
 You should make sure your staff receive the right training and guidance about this.

 The Act contains specific requirements in relation to datasets and publication schemes.
-You must make available under your publication scheme any dataset that has been requested, and any updated version you hold, unless you are satisfied that it is not appropriate to do so.
-You must make the dataset available in a re-usable form and if it is a ‘relevant copyright work’, then you must make it available for re-use under a specified licence.
+You must make available any dataset that has been requested, and any updated version you hold under your publication scheme, unless you are satisfied that it is not appropriate to do so.
+You must make the dataset available in a re-usable form.
+If the dataset is covered by the Re-use of Public Sector Information Regulations (RPSI), then you should license it for re-use under RPSI.
+If it is not covered, for example because you are not a public sector body under RPSI, then you should deal with licensing issues under the dataset provisions in the Act.

 For further information, read our more detailed guidance: